What to Include in an Effective User Access Review Policy?

 When creating your UAR policy's objective, consider being concise and specific.
 It should be easily understandable and relevant to the challenges your team faces.

 For instance, a strong policy objective might be: "To regularly review and assess user access rights to sensitive data, minimizing the risk of unauthorized data exposure and ensuring compliance with industry regulations."
-This objective clearly states the policy's intention and focus on data security and compliance.
+This objective clearly states the policy's intention and focuses on data security and compliance.

 Additionally, when outlining the scope of your UAR policy, consider factors such as the types of users (employees, contractors, partners), systems (networks, databases, applications), and data (confidential, sensitive, public) that will be covered.
 You might also consider the frequency of reviews and any exceptions based on roles or departments.